mauilion/certs2secrets/README.md

 You need to specify these with the `deployment.spec.containers.env` mechanism.
 There is an example in [examples](/examples)

+Image versioning tracks the version of kubectl placed in the container.

 On an RBAC enables cluster you will also need to create the roles in the [examples](/examples) dir to allow the service account (certs2secrets) associated with the pod permissions to create the certificates and upload the secrets into the namespace you have chosen.